-The most significant of these are adjustments to Note 6 Officers' Remuneration, to reflect findings in respect of Exit Packages, as fully explained on the subsequent page as part of our risk in respect of Accounting in Respect of Settlement Agreements.
-We also identified that REFCUS expenditure of £2.302 million was misclassified within Note 12, and therefore total REFCUS expenditure within this note should reflect £88.702 million.
-Management intend to adjust for both of these misstatements.
-We do not deem any of the remaining disclosure differences to be so significant as to require reporting to you.
+The most significant of these are as follows:

+- Adjustments to Note 6 Officers' Remuneration, to reflect findings in respect of Exit Packages, as fully explained on the subsequent page as part of our risk in respect of Accounting in Respect of Settlement Agreements. - REFCUS expenditure of £2.302 million was misclassified within Note 12, and therefore total REFCUS expenditure within this note should be increased by £2.302 million. - Adjustments to the Group Accounts in respect of the netting off of intercompany income and expenditure transactions. - Adjustments to the Group Accounts required upon receipt of the revised, audited accounts of the subsidiary bodies.